 What do they do?

 For Bob & Becky, we want to start diversifying their accounts relatively slowly.
 They have spent decades watching Procter & Gamble stock make them millionaires.
-They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that destroys all who enter.
+They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that devours all who enter.

 Why stop at 50%?

 We stop at 50% for a couple of reasons.
-First, the rules of the PST (the PST is actually an Employee Stock Ownership Plan or ESOP) state that we must keep at least 40% of the account in P&G stock if we want to use the other stock investments available inside the plan; we do.
+First, the rules of the PST (the PST is, in reality, an Employee Stock Ownership Plan or ESOP) state that we must keep at least 40% of the account in P&G stock if we want to use the other stock investments available inside the plan; we do.
 Secondly, we don’t want to unintentionally sell any of Bob & Becky’s preferred P&G stock shares until we have thoroughly analyzed their trustee’s cost distribution options.
 (Look for more on this in future blog posts)

-The last thing we do is coach Bob and Becky to make the transactions when P&G stock is doing well.
+We also coach Bob and Becky to make the transactions when P&G stock is doing well.
 There is no reason to panic and sell the stock when it is down.
 We have years to complete the diversification and get comfortable with the new investments.

 What about the 401(k) plan?

 As soon as you sign up for the 401(k) plan, you have access to all of the investment options available at P&G. That includes all the same investment options only available in your PST after you turn 50.
 The choices are minimal, but we recommend you take advantage of the diversification and invest your contributions according to the table below.